dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 1. Follow the instructions in backend/README.md to setup and run the Python backend
 1. Write some tests by making HTTP requests directly
 1. Consider what it would take to use white-box testing
-1. Can you think of other ideas to reduce the number of bugs in this applications?
+1. Can you think of other ideas to reduce the number of bugs in this application?